rossrochford/make-it-so/README.md

 // gcp_cluster_simple.tf

 provider "google" {
-  # insert your Project id here, this is MIS's internal id, not GCP's project_id
+  # note: this is primary key of the ProjectModel, not GCP's project_id
   project_id = "YOUR_PROJECT_ID"
   resources_app = "gcp_resources"
 }